race-against-ai/ngitl_micro_manager/README.md

 # NGITL Micromanager

-The NGITL MicroManager meant to help starting and Managing different Projects.
+The NGITL MicroManager helps with starting and managing all of the Race-Against-AI modules.
 Usage includes Component managing, so you're able to let only the components you need to run and replace existing components with your own that you're currently working on

 It also includes a Project Creator in its settings window, to set up a project.

-The Build does not Include a pre-made project
+> **Note:** The build does not include a pre-made project.

 ## Setup environment

-To set up a development environment and install all requirements run the following commands (example for windows):
+To set up a development environment and install all requirements, run the following commands:

+windows

     python -m venv venv
     venv/Scripts/activate
     python -m pip install -r requirements.txt

+unix-based systems (macOS, Linux)

+    python3 -m venv venv
+    source venv/bin/activate
+    python3 -m pip install -r requirements.txt

 ## Run